57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 categories: ["engineering"]
 subCategories: ["Blockchain & Web3"]
 tags: ["Web3", "Blockchain", "Solana", "Resource Limitation", "Compute Unit"]
-landingPages: ["Blockchain-Onchain infra"]
+landingPages: ["Blockchain"]
 heroColor: "#7F6DCD"
 thumb: "thumb.jpg"
 thumb_h: "thumb_h.jpg"
 intro: "Explore how resource limitations, specifically Compute Unit (CU) restrictions, affect Solana program development."
 ---

 Many developers face a common issue when building Solana programs (or "smart contracts").
 Although their program's logic may appear correct, unexpected errors occur when the program runs.
 These errors often contain terms like "limit" or "exceed," indicating that the program has hit one of Solana's resource constraints.

 As a high-performance blockchain, Solana's core features, such as parallel processing, significantly boost transaction throughput.
 However, behind this efficiency lies a strict resource management mechanism.
 Developers need to understand these limitations to build and optimize Solana programs effectively.

 This article exposes the various resource limitations in Solana development, focusing on Compute Unit (CU) restrictions, and provides analyses of multiple real-world scenarios and optimization strategies to illustrate how to avoid such program errors and improve program performance.